-We see Scottie learn that his breakdown, guilt and grief were all for nothing because the woman he loved wasn’t even the woman who died.
+This final half also plays out to me like a Greek or Shakespearean tragedy.
+There is no happiness to be found in this film from this point on.We see Scottie learn that his breakdown, guilt and grief were all for nothing because the woman he loved wasn’t even the woman who died.
 We also see him destroy Judy (the real woman he loved, he just didn’t realise that at the time)and recreate her in the image of the dead fantasy he so desired.
 We also see Scottie inadvertently cause the death (once and for all, no bringing her back from the dead now)of Judy/Madeleine by taking her back to the scene of the crime at the end of the film.
-It’s dark, disturbing and bleak stuff for sure, but also incredibly sad too.
+It’s dark, disturbing and bleak stuff for sure, but it’s also incredibly sad too.

 I have to praise the photography by Robert Burks.
 His work makes the film look so vibrant and beautiful.
 I think that he deserves high praise indeed for what he managed to achieve here.

 I love the lighting in the film and I’ve also noted the recurring use of green clothes and green lighting when Madeleine/Judy are around.
 We have Madeleine wearing the green and black evening dress, driving a green car, being surrounded often by green trees, lawns and plants.
 We have Judy wearing a green dress, green skirts and green jackets.
-We also see her being bathed in an eerie green light (shining through her window from the neon light outside).
+We also see Madeleine being bathed in an eerie green light in the mirror in the flower store, and Judy surrounded by green light through her window from the neon light outside.
 Green symbolises jealously and life.
-So perhaps this colour was used to show that Scottie is jealous that Madeleine is Elster’s and she isn’t free to be his?
+Perhaps this colour was used to represent the rebirth of Madeleine/Judy and to also show that Scottie is jealous that Madeleine is Elster’s and she isn’t free to be his.

 A few shots featuring the key colour of green.
 Screenshot by me.

-This is a film where Scottie and Judy deserved a happy ending.
-Of course if they had got a happy ending I highly doubt we would be talking about this one so much sixty years on.
+The heartbreaking part about this film is that you want Scottie and Judy to have a happy ending, but f course if they had got a happy ending I highly doubt we would be talking about this one so much sixty years on.
 Plus a happy ending isn’t what Noir and tragedy are all about.
 There was an alternative happy ending that Hitchcock was made to film to keep the production code people happy.

-This ending is included as an extra on many DVD and Blu-ray releases, it shows Scottie and Midge back together again and a radio report indicating that Elster has been brought to justice for his crimes.
+This alternative ending is included as an extra on many DVD and Blu-ray releases, it shows Scottie and Midge back together again in her apartment and a radio report indicating that Elster has been brought to justice for his crimes.
+It is nice to though to see that Scottie has a chance of happiness by being with Midge again.
 The trouble is that this ending just lacks the shock and emotional impact of the bell tower finale.
-The bleak ending also implies that Elster has completely got away with his crimes, and this to me makes that ending all the more dark and disturbing than it already is thanks to that final shot.This is a film that offers plenty for audiences to discuss and ponder over once the film has finished.
+The bleak ending implies that Elster has completely got away with his crimes, and this to me makes that ending all the more dark and disturbing than it already is thanks to that final shot.This is a film that offers plenty for audiences to discuss and ponder over once the film has finished.
 I think that is why I love this one so much.
 This film makes you think and feel and draws us in, just like Madeleine and her problems draw Scottie in.

+The only issues I have with the film are the following points.
+I don’t find it plausible that Elster would have left Judy alive, she knew what they had done and she could have gone to the Police or blackmailed him.
+If Elster wanted no trace left back to him of the crime, why leave Judy alive afterwards?
 I also don’t get why Judy didn’t just run away once Scottie found her and invited her out for dinner.
 I also don’t get why the reveal to what had happened in the bell tower was shown so early in the film.
 I think it would have been more impactful if the truth had been learnt by us and Scottie jointly during the scene where Judy puts on the necklace.